Dependence of acoustic surface gravity on geometric configuration of matter for axially symmetric background flows in the Schwarzschild metric ~: Concluding remarks

 \section{Concluding remarks}

-For analogue effects, the mass of the system itself can not directly be anti-correlated to the acoustic surface gravity (as well as with the associated Hawking like temperature) since $\kappa$ is obtained as a complicated non linear functional\footnote{$\kappa$ is actually functions of $\left[u,c_s,du/dr,dc_s/dr\right]$ for adiabatic flow and $\left[u,c_s,du/dr\right]$ of isothermal flow. $\left[u,c_s,du/dr,dc_s/dr\right]_{\rm adia}$ and $\left[u,c_s,du/dr\right]_{\rm iso}$ are non linear functions of $\left[{\cal E},\lambda,\gamma\right]_{\rm adia}$ and $\left[T,\lambda\right]_{\rm iso}$ respectively, and hence $\kappa_{\rm adia}$ and $\kappa_{\rm iso}$ are functionals of $\left[{{\cal E},\lambda,\gamma}\right]_{\rm adia}$ and $\left[T,{\lambda}\right]_{\rm iso}$, respectively.} of the initial boundary conditions describing the flow profile.
-Since same set of initial boundary conditions may provide significantly different phase portrait for integral stationary solutions for different geometric configurations of the background matter flow, it is necessary to study the influence of the matter geometry on the determination of the corresponding relativistic acoustic geometry.
-In this work, we accomplish such task by studying the dependence of the value of $\kappa$ on the geometric configurations of the background matter flow as well as on various astrophysically relevant initial boundary conditions governing such flow described by different thermodynamic equations of state.
-In this way we intended to provide a reference space spanned by fundamental accretion parameters to apprehend under which astrophysically relevant scenario the analogue Hawking temperature can assume its maximum value.
+For analogue models, the mass of the system itself can not determine the value of acoustic surface gravity (as well as the associated Hawking like temperature) since $\kappa$ is obtained as a complicated non linear functional\footnote{$\kappa$ is actually functions of $\left[u,c_s,du/dr,dc_s/dr\right]$ for adiabatic flow and $\left[u,c_s,du/dr\right]$ of isothermal flow. $\left[u,c_s,du/dr,dc_s/dr\right]_{\rm adia}$ and $\left[u,c_s,du/dr\right]_{\rm iso}$ are non linear functions of $\left[{\cal E},\lambda,\gamma\right]_{\rm adia}$ and $\left[T,\lambda\right]_{\rm iso}$ respectively, and hence $\kappa_{\rm adia}$ and $\kappa_{\rm iso}$ are functionals of $\left[{{\cal E},\lambda,\gamma}\right]_{\rm adia}$ and $\left[T,{\lambda}\right]_{\rm iso}$, respectively.} of the initial boundary conditions describing the flow profile.
+The same set of initial boundary conditions may provide significantly different phase portrait for integral stationary solutions for different geometric configurations of the background matter flow, and it is necessary to study the influence of the matter geometry on the determination of the corresponding relativistic acoustic geometry.
+In this work, we accomplish this task by studying the dependence of the value of $\kappa$ on the geometric configurations of the background matter flow as well as on various astrophysically relevant initial boundary conditions governing such flow described by different thermodynamic equations of state.
+In this way we intend to provide a reference space spanned by fundamental accretion parameters to apprehend under which astrophysically relevant scenario the analogue effects will be pronounced.

+As already mentioned in the introduction, we particularly emphasize on the geometric (sonic manifold) aspects of the system rather than the study of the field theoretic aspects and hence the analysis of the origin and the properties of the Hawking like radiation/temperature is beyond the scope of our present work.